From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Problem 2: Initial Frameworks Too Rigid

-Week 3, Day 6.
-The payment terms framework rejects a good client because of strict adherence to rules.
-Bodhi knows this is wrong, but the framework says no. Overrides framework, client converts, $8K project.
+Week 3, Day 6: the payment terms framework rejected a good client because he stuck too strictly to the rules.
+Bodhi knew that was wrong, overrode the framework, and the client converted into an $8K project.

 Realizes: Frameworks need flexibility parameters.